|

 Khao Phra Sumeru" - running up your

-opponents traditional wide martial arts stance,
+opponents traditional, ( wide ), martial arts

 wrapping your legs around their neck and finishing

-of the skull!
+the skull!

 Training